The whole concept of an "Anti-cancer diet" is to deprive cancer of what it needs to survive. Cancer is a hardy, yet fragile, entity.

 In 1931 a German physician/scientist, Otto Warburg MD, PhD, received a Nobel prize for proving that all cancer cells use anaerobic metabolism (burn sugar without using oxygen) to produce energy.
-The problem (for the cancer cell) is that this mechanism is 18 times less efficient than the aerobic (oxygen utilizing) metabolism that our normal cells use.
-That means the cancer cells need 18 times more sugar than normal cells to grow and prosper.

 That being said, it is not possible to eliminate cancer by not eating sugar.
 The main reason is the brain requires sugar on the same order of urgency as oxygen.